 “Firms that can create a sales (enablement) function that is tech-enabled are going much farther in solving their sales training challenges,” Kelly said.

-5. The Same Old Sales Onboarding Isn’t Cutting It
+Sales Enablement Stat No. 5: The Same Old Onboarding Isn’t Cutting It

 The Stat: On average, new sales hires spend 10 weeks in training and development and only become productive after 11.2 months.